Brand development that increases sales velocity, guaranteed.

 A Product Positioning Framework That Wins In Retail.

 Is Gatorade really the best energy drink brand in the world?
 What about Red Bull or Monster?
-The truth is that these brands have a robust product positioning framework behind them.
+The truth is that these brands have a robust product positioning framework.
 For example, consider Gatorade’s brand positioning: “Water wasn’t made for this.”
 It is a powerful reminder that the body needs more than just water.
 It requires the electrolytes, sodium, and potassium of Gatorade No Sugar.

 Instead of immediately entering the market, brands like these first look for untapped opportunities.
 They develop strategies to position themselves for those opportunities.
 As a result, these companies experience significant growth in sales and revenue.
 A strong product positioning strategy is like a masterful chess strategy; it captures the hearts of your target audience.

 It creates an irresistible connection with your ideal customer.
 Achieving this level of resonance requires a systematically designed product positioning template.
-One that explicitly aligns your unique value proposition with the desires of your target market.
+One that explicitly aligns your unique value proposition with your target market’s desires.
 This guide will discuss a proven product positioning framework that will skyrocket your product’s performance on the shelves.

 Essential Elements of Product Positioning